Bruce Willis: Career

-1980s: Die Hard and rise to fame
+1980s: Moonlighting, Die Hard and rise to fame

 Willis was cast as David Addison Jr. in the television series Moonlighting (1985–1989), competing against 3,000 other actors for the position.
 His starring role in Moonlighting, opposite Cybill Shepherd, helped to establish him as a comedic actor.
-During the show's five seasons, he won an Emmy Award for Outstanding Lead Actor in a Drama Series and a Golden Globe Award for Best Actor - Television Series Musical or Comedy.
+During the show's five seasons, he won an Emmy Award for Outstanding Lead Actor in a Drama Series and a Golden Globe Award for Best Actor – Television Series Musical or Comedy.
 During the height of the show's success, beverage maker Seagram hired Willis as the pitchman for their Golden Wine Cooler products.
 The advertising campaign paid Willis US$5–7 million over two years.
 Willis chose not to renew his contract when he decided to stop drinking alcohol in 1988.

-Willis had his first lead role in a feature film in the 1987 Blake Edwards film Blind Date, with Kim Basinger and John Larroquette.
+In 1987, Willis obtained his first lead role in the Blake Edwards film Blind Date, co-starring with Kim Basinger and John Larroquette.
 Edwards cast him again to play the real-life cowboy actor Tom Mix in Sunset (1988).
-However, it was his unexpected turn in the film Die Hard (1988) as John McClane that catapulted him to movie star and action hero status.
+The same year, he starred in an action role in Die Hard (1988) as John McClane.
 He performed most of his own stunts in the film, and the film grossed $138,708,852 worldwide.
 Following his success with Die Hard, Willis had a leading role in the drama In Country as Vietnam veteran Emmett Smith and also provided the voice for a talking baby in Look Who's Talking (1989) and the sequel Look Who's Talking Too (1990).

 In the late 1980s, Willis enjoyed moderate success as a recording artist, recording an album of pop-blues, The Return of Bruno, which included the hit single "Respect Yourself" featuring the Pointer Sisters.
 The LP was promoted by a Spinal Tap–like rockumentary parody featuring scenes of Willis performing at famous events including Woodstock.
 He released a version of the Drifters song "Under the Boardwalk" as a second single; it reached No. 2 on the UK Singles Chart, but was less successful in the US.
 Willis returned to the recording studio several times.